PassaEP/PassaEP.github.io/what-separates-the-donald-from-everyone-else.md

  >** "Well, she got the second.
 You have the advantage being the second convention.
 It’s a big advantage being the second convention.
 But I feel good.
 You see the crowds.
 I mean, you don’t see enthusiasm like that at a Hillary rally.
 People are falling asleep."
 **

 He uses adjectives like "good" and "big" to keep it simple for the average listener.
-That's just smart.
-He doesn't embellish; he calls the shots like it is, and people  like him for that.
+He doesn't embellish; he uses mildly crude sentences to get his points across (i.e. saying that "People are falling asleep" at Clinton rallies).

+He's different from the other candidates because he does not talk like a politician; he talks like the average American and unsurprisingly, people like that.